dervinism/KilosortWrapper/README.md

 ### Cite as
 Peter C. Petersen, Brendon Watson, & Adrien Peyrache.
 (2020, January 10). petersenpeter/KilosortWrapper: KiloSortWrapper (Version 1.0).
 Zenodo. http://doi.org/10.5281/zenodo.3604165

+Note that the DOI above links to the old version.
+This repository contains the new version that runs Kilosort 2.5 and 3.
+It has been adapted to run Kilosort 2.5 and 3 by Martynas Dervinis (martynas.dervinis@gmail.com)